Akiiki/coding/scripts/eris_dev/README.md

-New Server
+Setting up a development environment for Eris
 ----------

-This directory contains scripts for a simple moderately secure server setup.
+This directory contains scripts for easily installing vrious development dependencies required for the eris stack.
+It assumes Ubuntu 14.04 and it is recommended to have a box with >= 1G of RAM.

+Ensure you are logged in as root

 To fetch the directory in the first place, run:
 ```